Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 Fixed Hardware Ansatz

-This allows us to "search" the state space by varying some set of parameters, \(w\).
+This allows us to "search" the state space by varying a set of parameters, \(w\).

-The ansatz that we will use for this 3 qubits system implementation takes in 9 parameters as defined in apply_fixed_3_qubit_system_ansatz
+The ansatz that we use for this three-qubit system implementation takes in nine parameters as defined in the apply_fixed_3_qubit_system_ansatz

 function: